Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Providers that work well without insurance

-These providers are consistently among the most cost-accessible options for uninsured patients based on pricing verified by RxPickr as of April 2026.
+These providers are consistently among the most cost-accessible options for uninsured patients based on pricing verified by RxPickr in July 2026.

 Paying out of pocket for a GLP-1: what to expect